 Frequently Asked Questions

-What is retrieval practice and why is it more effective than re-reading or highlighting?
+What is retrieval practise and why is it more effective than re-reading or highlighting?

-Retrieval practice involves actively recalling information from memory rather than passively reviewing materials.
-Research shows students score 50% higher using practice tests compared to re-reading or highlighting because it strengthens neural pathways and reveals knowledge gaps that need attention.
+Retrieval practise involves actively recalling information from memory rather than passively reviewing materials.
+Research shows students score 50% higher using practise tests compared to re-reading or highlighting because it strengthens neural pathways and reveals knowledge gaps that need attention.

 How should teachers schedule spaced review sessions for maximum effectiveness?